Tower in Japan with Mt. Fuji in the background

 Still, there may still be some major crushes around rush hours.

-Whenever you visit Japan, the Times article recommends downloading the HyperDia mass-transit schedule app – and trusting what it suggests.
+Whenever you visit Japan, download the HyperDia mass-transit schedule app – and trust what it suggests.

 Two people on traditional Japanese streetPhoto by Andre Benz on Unsplash